-KidSpark Education provides free STEM curriculum for elementary and middle school-age youth.
-This organization offers teacher lesson plans, STEM curriculum packets, student workbooks, instructional videos, and more.
+Science of Sport has a ton of free lessons that integrate sports and STEM learning.
+The lessons are administered through learning videos, and they have corresponding worksheets for each video.
+Check it out!
 Not only is this program fit for virtual STEM programming, but it also can be utilized for in-person programming.